numpy/numpy/doc/source/reference/ufuncs.rst

 Internally, buffers are used for misaligned data, swapped data, and data that has to be converted from one data type to another.
-The size of the internal buffers is settable on a per-thread basis.
+The size of internal buffers is settable on a per-thread basis.
 There can be up to :math:`2 (n_{\mathrm{inputs}} + n_{\mathrm{outputs}})` buffers of the specified size created to handle the data from all the inputs and outputs of a ufunc.
-The default size of the buffer is 10,000 elements.
-Whenever buffer-based calculation would be needed, but all input arrays are smaller than the buffer size, those misbehaved or incorrect typed arrays will be copied before the calculation proceeds.
+The default size of a buffer is 10,000 elements.
+Whenever buffer-based calculation would be needed, but all input arrays are smaller than the buffer size, those misbehaved or incorrectly-typed arrays will be copied before the calculation proceeds.
 Adjusting the size of the buffer may therefore alter the speed at which ufunc calculations of various sorts are completed.
 A simple interface for setting this variable is accessible